-10 ounces of peeled banana (about 3 largish bananas)

 1. In a bowl add in the banana and mash it around for a bit with a fork until it’s a wet mixture.
 Then add in all the other wet ingredients and mix everything with a hand mixer (or stand mixer) for 45 seconds on medium speed.

-2. In another bowl, add in the dry ingredients (except the walnuts) and whisk everything together until everything is well incorporated.
+2. In another bowl, add in the dry ingredients (except the chocolate chips) and whisk everything together until everything is well incorporated.

-4. Add in the walnuts and stir by hand.
+4. Add in the chocolate chips and stir by hand.